Workforce Development

 Vision

-To provide high quality, affordable, Workforce Development and training educational opportunities and to equip low-income, underserved and unemployed individuals, families and youth, in South Shore region with the tools and knowledge that helps to prepare them for economic opportunities and career advancement.
+To provide high quality, affordable Workforce Development and training educational opportunities and to equip low-income, underserved and unemployed individuals, families and youth in the South Shore region with the tools and knowledge that help to prepare them for economic opportunities and career advancement.

 Workforce Development fulfills its mission by providing: